Generalized gaussian bounds for discrete convolution powers: Introduction and main result

 Since $F(\kappa)$ belongs to $\Dbar$ for all $\kappa \in \cercle$, the operator $\mathcal{L}$ is a contraction on $\ell^2(\Z;\C)$, that is:

 since the $\ell^2$ norms on both sides can be computed by the Parseval-Bessel identity.
 Of course, this implies that every power of $\mathcal{L}$ is also a contraction on $\ell^2(\Z;\C)$.
-In the field of numerical analysis, this property is referred to as $\ell^2$-stability, or strong stability \cite{strang1,tadmor}, for the ``numerical scheme'':
+In the field of numerical analysis, this property is referred to as $\ell^2$-stability\footnote{For scalar problems, this is even equivalent to the so-called von Neumann stability condition \cite{RM,gko}.}, or strong stability \cite{strang1,tadmor}, for the ``numerical scheme'':

 Let us now define the quantities: